Kalyan-24/Calendarez/README.md

 # Calendarez

+## About
+Calendarez is a web application that is very feature-rich.
+It is a simple, fast, easy Calendar.
+Ever forget about any event?
+Use Calendarez and never look back.

 ## Features
-- Calendarez is a web app which allows Users to create, edit, delete Events, Tasks and Birthdays.
+- Calendarez allows Users to create, edit, delete Events, Tasks and Birthdays.
 - Calendarez allows to invites others to Events and Birthdays.
 - Users can view the calendar in multiple formats which include Date, Week, Month and Year.
 - Calendarez sends the remainder emails for the host.